LUNG CANCER DISABILITY BENEFITS

 SSA’S DISABILITY LISTING 13.14 FOR CANCER OF THE LUNGS

-In order to win benefits from the SSA, you must prove that your lung cancer meets listing 13.14.
-Meeting a listing means you are able to show with objective medical evidence that you have one or more of the following criteria:
+In order to win SSD benefits, you must prove your lung cancer meets listing 13.14.
+Meeting a listing, under step three of SSA’s review process, means you are able to show with objective medical evidence that you have one or more of the following criteria:

 A. Non-small-cell carcinoma–inoperable, unresectable, recurrent, or metastatic disease to or beyond the hilar nodes.